 Guinness Storehouse, St. James’s Gate

-Walk 20 minutes from Temple Bar (weather depending) or hop on a bus from Lord Edward Street to get to your next destination: Guinness Storehouse; arguably one of Dublin’s most popular attractions for both visitors and locals alike.
+Walk 20 minutes from Temple Bar (weather depending) or hop on a bus from Lord Edward Street to get to your next destination: Guinness Storehouse; arguably one of Dublin’s most popular attractions for both visitors and locals alike, a must-see on a family staycation in Dublin.

 Located in the heart of St. James’s Gate, the Guinness Storehouse is spread across seven floors and offers an interactive insight into the history of Ireland’s much-loved beer.
 The end of the tour ends in the Gravity Bar where you’ll experience panoramic views over Dublin city and a free pint (for the adults) of the black stuff!